Finger Infection Causes

 - Felon: This bacterial infection of the finger pad, caused by the same organisms that cause paronychia, is usually the result of a puncture wound.
 The wound allows the introduction of bacteria deep into the fingertip pad.
 Because the fingertip has multiple compartments, the infection is contained in this area.

 - Herpetic whitlow: The offending viral organism is the herpes simplex virus type I or II.
 This is the same virus that causes oral or genital herpes infections.
 People in certain occupations are more at risk for this infection.
 These include dentists, hygienists, physicians, nurses, or any other person who may have contact with saliva or body fluids that contain the virus.
 People with oral or genital herpes may also infect their own fingers.

-- Flexor tenosynovitis: This bacterial infection is usually the result of penetrating trauma that introduces bacteria into the deep structures and tendon sheaths, which allows the spread along the tendon and associated sheath.
+- Infectious flexor tenosynovitis: This bacterial infection is usually the result of penetrating trauma that introduces bacteria into the deep structures and tendon sheaths, which allows the spread along the tendon and associated sheath.

 - Deep space infection: This bacterial infection is usually the result of a puncture wound or deep cut that introduces the bacteria to the deep tissue.
 The collar button abscess is associated with the web space between the fingers.
 The deep structures of the hand create many potential compartments for an infection to invade.